LZH123LZH123/ForceFlowAb/README.md

 conda activate ForceFlowAb
 ```

 The repository includes `data/sabdab_summary_all.tsv`, a snapshot of the SAbDab index used by the example configurations.
 Download the corresponding antibody structure files separately, place them under `data/`, and update the dataset paths in the selected YAML configuration.
-Large structure datasets remain excluded from version control.

-## Template-free data flow

-The ForceFlowAb training and inference paths do not read or construct a
-separate structural template.
-Dataset items, padded batches, model interfaces,
-and sampling runners pass only the target antibody–antigen structure and its
-design masks.
-Existing checkpoints remain compatible because the removed
-template path did not own trainable parameters.

 ## Pretrained Weights